Language:

 Microsoft Word TrueType (.ttf) OpenType (.otf) TrueType (.ttf) OpenType (.otf)

-Editable font embedding extra license1 no extra license1 extra license1
+Editable font embedding extra license1 no extra license1 no

 PDF export with embedded fonts yes extra software2 yes yes